hexian000/tlswrapper/README.md

 Wrap your TCP-based service with multiplexed mutual TLS tunnels.

 - Multiplexed: All traffic goes over one TCP connection.
-- Encrypted: All data is protected by mutual authenticated TLS.
+- Secured: All traffic is optionally protected by mutual authenticated TLS.
 - Mutual Forwarded: Each peer can listen and connect to the other peer simultaneously over the same underlying connection.

 *In terms of performance, creating multiplexed TCP tunnels is generally not a good idea, see [Head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).
 Make sure you have good reason to do so.*